linlinhappy/weilin/README.md

 # weilin
 introduction

-I am a student in Taiwain NYCU
+I am a student in Taiwan NYCU